 We are dedicated to educating patients on the most important factors when considering LASIK surgery — the experience of the surgeon and his or her access to and skill in using the most advanced LASIK technology for every procedure.
 At Vance Thompson Vision, we provide our LASIK patients with only the most state-of-the-art, proven techniques and technologies with procedures performed by extensively trained, experienced, and distinguished surgeons.

 Our team understands how a person's quality of vision can directly impact their quality of life, and we are committed to providing the highest standards of refractive surgery.
 Choosing to have LASIK surgery can be truly life-changing.
-Contact us at Vance Thompson Vision in Bozeman, MT to plan your LASIK consultation.
+Contact us at Vance Thompson Vision in Billings, MT to plan your LASIK consultation.

 "As a person with a very high correction I never thought laser vision correction was an option for me.
 Well, I was wrong.
 The team over at Vance Thompson Vision were so helpful, knowledgeable, caring and attentive!
 I had LASIK done last week and it is remarkable how well I’m seeing...and it getting better everyday!
 Having two little ones that still wake at night it’s such a relief to not have to reach for my glasses every time they need me.
 Thank you VTV for giving my eyes new life!!!"- M.P. / Facebook / Feb 06, 2018